apache/crunch/src/site/markdown/index.md

 ### Performing Cogroups and Joins

 In Crunch, cogroups and joins are performed on PTable instances that have the same key type.
-This section walks through the basic flow of a cogroup operation, explaining how this higher-level operation is composed of Crunch's four primitives.
+This section walks through the basic flow of a cogroup operation, explaining how this higher-level operation is composed of Crunch\'s four primitives.
 In general, these common operations are provided as part of the core Crunch library or in extensions, you do not need to write them yourself.
 But it can be useful to understand how they work under the covers.